osamuaoki/cg56/readme.md

 * See [ATmega32u4 (rev01)](rev01.md) -- never made -- for details of around MCU and shape of key matrix.
 * See [Key matrix for cg56](cg56.md) for electrical details of key matrix.

+Never completed!

 ### AT90USB1286 (rev02)

-After making the physical keyboard shell box in 2018, I procrastinated to finish this project for about 2 years without doing anything.
+After making the physical keyboard shell box in 2018 for rev01, I procrastinated to finish this project for about 2 years without doing anything.

 Then AT90USB1286 on the generic Teensy 2.0++ compatible board became available in very reasonable price point and I got 2 of them.
-So I decided to switch this project to use this MCU since it offers higher IO pin counts and larger memory size.  (rev01 project was stalled.)
+So I decided to switch this project to use this MCU which offers higher IO pin counts and larger memory size.  (rev01 project was stalled.)

 In order to fit this larger board, the internal cavity of the physical keyboard shell box was grounded to make some space.

-I also got micro-USB female connector on pitch conversion board.
+I also got micro-USB female connector on pitch conversion PCB board.
 I manually enlarged the cable connection opening to fit it.
 This enabled USB cable connection of this keyboard to become a detachable magnet type.

 * See [AT90USB1286 (rev02)](rev02.md) for details of around MCU and shape of key matrix.
 * See [Key matrix for cg56](cg56.md) for electrical details of key matrix.